 Our Board adopted a compensation policy for non-employee directors.
 The policy provides for the compensation of non-employee directors with cash and equity compensation.
 Under the policy, each non-employee director receives an annual board service retainer of \$40,000.
-Effective January 1, 2021, the chairperson of each of our audit committee, our compensation committee and our nominating and corporate governance committee receive additional annual committee, our compensation committee and our nominating and corporate governance committee receive additional annual committee, our compensation committee and our nominating and corporate governance committee receive additional annual committee, our compensation committee and our nominating and corporate governance committee receive additional annual cash retainers of \$10,000, \$5,000 and \$4,000, respectively, for each such committee of which they are a member.
+Effective January 1, 2021, the chairperson of each of our audit committee, our compensation committee and our nominating and corporate governance committee receive additional annual committee chair service retainers of \$20,000, \$12,000 and \$8,000, respectively.
+Effective January 1, 2021, other members of our audit committee, our compensation committee and our nominating and corporate governance committee receive additional annual cash retainers of \$10,000, \$5,000 and \$4,000, respectively, for each such committee of which they are a member.
 The annual cash compensation amounts set forth above are payable in equal quarterly installments, payable in arrears following the end of each calendar quarter in which the board service occurs, prorated for any partial quarters of service.
 We also reimburse all reasonable out-of-pocket expenses incurred by non-employee directors in attending meeting of our Board or any committee thereof.
 In addition to cash compensation, each non-employee director is eligible to receive the RSUs pursuant to our 2016 Equity Incentive Plan.
 Each continuing non-employee director as of the date of each Annual Meeting will receive an annual grant of RSUs with a value of \$170,000 based on the 30-day average closing price of our common stock on the Nasdaq Stock Market through December 31 in the prior year, which will vest in full on the earlier of the end of the month that includes the first anniversary of such grant date or the date of the next annual stockholders' meeting, provided that the applicable non-employee director is, as of such vesting date, then a director of our company.
 Additionally, any new non-employee directors who are appointed to the Board of Directors are eligible for an initial grant of RSUs with a value of \$170,000 based on the closing price of our common stock on the Nasdaq Stock Market on the date of grant, which will vest in full on the first anniversary of the last day of the month of the date of grant, provided that at such vesting date, the director continues to serve on the Board of Directors.
 Any RSUs granted to a non-employee director pursuant to this policy will become fully vested upon a change in control, as long as such director is providing continuous service as of the date of such change in control.
 All equity awards under this policy will also be subject to the limitations on compensation payable to non-employee directors set forth in the 2016 Equity Incentive Plan.